-- Inventory controlled thru out the entire company that involved returning unused material, organized material in the warehouse, shopped out new material for new upcoming projects.
+- Inventory controlled throughout the entire company that involved returning unused material, organizing material in the warehouse, shopped out new material for new upcoming projects.

 - Worked with man lifts, scissors lifts, bucket trucks, trenchers, and heavy equipment.

-- Doing services for all types of layouts, including installing metering equipments, disconnects, switches, and even terminating the transformer.
+- Doing services for all types of layouts, including installing metering equipment, disconnects, switches, and even terminating the transformer.

 - Worked as my father’s assistant in his Handyman service which varied from building high decks, simple car work (brakes, oil changes, engine work), siding, roofing, electrical repairs, ETC.

 - Fixed Xbox 360 systems by soldering circuit boards, fixing heat sinks, replacing certain parts with more non-conductive material.

 - Constructed electrical systems that included pulling cable and conduit; wired house, office, workshop, and greenhouse.

 - Followed written and oral instructions, blueprints, schematics, blueprints, and manufacturers’ manuals.